 - The role of nutrition in minimising the risk of disease/ as preventative medicine

 - Client-vet communication and the use of evidence based nutritional practice

 - The use of wearables to increase the health and welfare of equids in lower and middle income countries

 Postgraduate research supervision

-Jenny Lyndon is a mature student who is self funding a PhD investigating the role communication between the farrier, vet and client in minimising the risk of laminitis.
-She is based in The School of Psychology and her supervision is shared by myself and Professor Jane Ogden
+- Jenny Lyndon: investigating the role communication between the farrier, vet and client in minimising the risk of laminitis (shared supervision with Professor Jane Ogden).

 Nutrition is the cornerstone of health within the School of Veterinary Medicine, as every system in the body is either directly or indirectly effected by nutrition, and as such, nutrition should be part of every clinical consult in both healthy and ill animals.
 My goal is to equip graduates to be vets of the future, ensuring they are fully engaged with the nutrition and feeding of all species.
 To achieve this, nutrition is integrated into every veterinary medicine and science module.

 I teach on the following courses: